About

 BIO

 Melissa holds an AB in Government from Harvard College, an MD from Harvard Medical School, and an MPH from the Harvard-Chan School of Public Health.
 In 2015, after a fifteen-year career in academic medicine and medical education on topics at the intersection of health and poverty, she turned to the study of documentary photography at the International Center of Photography.
-Melissa is based in NYC.
+Melissa lives in NYC with her husband and two children.

 Using Format